-Masks: Our COVID team is recommending masks be optional at this time.
-We will still have masks available for anyone who needs one, please ask and we will be happy to get you one.
+Masks: Masks are optional, though strongly encouraged at this time.
+If you need a mask, please let us know and we will be happy to get one for you.

 Children are always welcome in our worship service and we love to hear their joyful sounds and see their wiggly ways!
 We have books for all ages and activity bags (you can even decorate your own) in the back near the service bulletins for those who wish to stay with their families during the service.
 Parents, if you want a little quiet time to yourself, your children can join Madison and Laura, our wonderful Child Care Team, in the Parish House for activities.
 They will meet you in the Narthex and show you where to go.
 All children will return to the church for communion during the Peace.